 Angiotensin inhibition for hypertension or proteinuria

-Cyclophosphamide and prednisone for active, potentially reversible nephritis
+Corticosteroids plus either mycophenolate mofetil or cyclophosphamide for active, potentially reversible nephritis

 Kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
-The primary indication for kidney transplantation is End-stage renal failure... read more for patients with end-stage renal disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+The primary indication for kidney transplantation is End-stage renal failure... read more for patients with end-stage kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more

 Activity is estimated by the activity score as well as clinical criteria (eg, urine sediment, increasing urine protein, increasing serum creatinine).
 Many experts believe that a mild to moderate chronicity score, because it suggests reversibility, should provoke more aggressive therapy than a more severe chronicity score.
 Nephritis with the potential for deterioration and for reversibility is usually class III or IV; it is unclear whether class V nephritis warrants aggressive treatment.

 The activity score describes the degree of inflammation.
 The score is based on cellular proliferation, fibrinoid necrosis, cellular crescents, hyaline thrombi, wire loop lesions, glomerular leukocyte infiltration, and interstitial mononuclear cell infiltration.
-The activity score is less well correlated with disease progression, and is used, rather, to help identify active nephritis.
+The activity score is less well correlated with disease progression and is used, rather, to help identify active nephritis.

 The chronicity index describes the degree of scarring.
 It is based on presence of glomerular sclerosis, fibrous crescents, tubular atrophy, and interstitial fibrosis.
 The chronicity index predicts progression of lupus nephritis to renal failure.
 A mild to moderate chronicity score suggests at least partially reversible disease, whereas more severe chronicity scores may indicate irreversible disease.

-Nephritis, although clinically evident in only 50%, occurs in probably > 90% of patients with SLE.
+Nephritis, although clinically evident in only 50%, probably occurs in > 90% of patients with SLE.